This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

 You can add scripts to perform actions on specific fields in your form.
-For example, validate a specific field data, display other field values based on data entered into a field, send mail when a field value is updated etc. The scripts that are configured at the Field level are classified as On user input script and On update script.
-To add a Field action script, move mouse over the field and select the option "Actions on user input" or "Actions on update", as shown in the screen-shot below.
+You can validate specific field data, display other field values based on data entered into a field, send mail when a field value is updated etc. The scripts that are configured at the Field level are classified as On user input script and On update script.
+To add a Field action script, select the option Configure Field Actions, as shown in the screen-shot below.
 This will display the Deluge Script Builder.

 Field Actions -> On User Input

-Select Field Actions -> Units_Sold (field name) -> On user input
+- Select Workflows from the left and click on Field Actions -> Units_Sold (field name) -> On user input.

-Drag & drop the Fetch Deluge task to the editor area.
-Click Edit and fetch the record from the "Product" form whose name is same as the product selected in the "Sales" form, store it in a variable named "rec"
+- Drag & drop the Fetch Deluge task to the editor area.
+Select the form "Product" whose name is the same as the product selected in the "Sales" form, store it in a variable named "rec"

 Field Actions - On Update